2023 big game hunting forecast

 Cougar populations appear to be increasing and hunters are encouraged to have a tag while out hunting other big game, as that is when most cougar and bear harvest occurs.
 If using calls, remember cougars respond slower than coyotes so be prepared to spend more time.

-Heppner, Fossil, East Biggs, southern Columbia Basin wildlife management units
+Heppner, Fossil, East Biggs, southern Columbia Basin WMUs

 Public lands hunters in the Fossil unit have historically had better success in the Wheeler burn, but deer numbers and success rates in that area have decreased the last few years.
-Fossil unit hunters might look to other areas for better deer hunting this fall.
+Fossil Unit hunters might look to other areas for better deer hunting this fall.
 Public land hunters can also hunt the Heppner Regulated Hunt Area in the Heppner unit.
+The Heppner Regulated Hunt area was reduced in size last year so hunters will want to make sure of the current boundaries before heading to the field.

 The Columbia Basin is mostly all private land so hunters will need to secure access or hunt on some of the limited private land where ODFW has access agreements with the private landowners to allow public hunting access, such as the Open Fields access areas in the Columbia Basin unit.

 The elk populations in the Heppner and Fossil units are at management objective.
 Bull ratios have remained constant from last year for both units.
-The elk calf ratio for both units increased from last year so hunters should find a few more spike bulls.
-There are also still good numbers of older age class bulls throughout the forest.
+The elk calf ratio for both units is a little better this year so hunters should find it a little easier to find spike bulls.
+There are still good numbers of older age class bulls throughout the forest.

 BEAR and COUGAR